OlivierLD/raspberry-coffee/RESTNavServer/README.md

 _**Work in progress**_, an NMEA console with Web Components:
 Web Component is [a standard](https://www.webcomponents.org/specs), being more and more adopted.
 It does indeed make the HTML pages much simpler.
 We'll move to it.
-For exmple, the dynamic world map below is invoked from html with this kind of snippet:
+For example, the dynamic world map below is invoked from html with this kind of snippet:
 ```html
 <world-map id="world-map-01"
            class="worldmap-display"